fygar256/general_pattern_editor/README.md

 Editor commands

 ```
-'w' saves 2 dimentional list's pattern file and quit.
+'w' save and quit.
-'z' sets the number of elements for the current screen width and height.
+'z' set the number of elements for the current screen width and height.
-'c' clears the current screen.
+'c' clear the current screen.
 'q' quit.
 ```

 On/Off after mouse click on a cell of the screen.
 The first screen has 8x8 elements.

 After entering a command that takes arguments, a message will appear in the window you launched, but it will not be focused, so click on it to focus it.
-The same is true when you return to the editor.